johannestheigen/Training-Planner-App/README.md

-## Training Planner App
+# Training Planner App

+## Overview
+The **Training Planner App**

-This project is a simple, upcoming prompt-based training app where users can create profiles and customize their own workout programs.
+Simple prompt-based training app where users can create profiles and customize their own workout programs.

+## Features

+- **User Profiles** Currently the only feature of the application

+## Project Status
-The app is a student project and is currently in the early stages of development.
+This project is currently a student initiative and is in the early stages of development.
+Future updates will focus on expanding the application's features.